Information on Iceland – Nordic languages as second languages

 Curricula Applied for Icelandic as a Second Language

-National policy underscores the right of students whose mother tongue is not Icelandic to receive L2 instruction, ensuring their access to education on par with Icelandic L1 speakers.
+National policy underscores the right of students whose mother tongue is not Icelandic to receive L2 instruction, ensuring their access to education on a par with Icelandic L1 speakers.
 Students who have other mother tongues than Icelandic have the right to be taught Icelandic.
 Upper secondary schools shall meet the needs of students of foreign origin with Icelandic language instruction and education about Icelandic society and culture, support with homework, peer support, and other measures that may be useful.

 Initial Assessment and Placement Procedures